mnagy94/jexer/README.md

   jexer.Swing.cursorStyle
   -----------------------

-  Used by jexer.io.SwingScreen.
+  Used by jexer.backend.SwingTerminal.
 Selects the cursor style to draw.
 Valid values are: underline, block, outline.
 Default: underline.

   jexer.Swing.tripleBuffer
   ------------------------

-  Used by jexer.io.SwingScreen.
+  Used by jexer.backend.SwingTerminal.
 If true, use triple-buffering which reduces screen tearing but may also be slower to draw on slower systems.
 If false, use naive Swing thread drawing, which may be faster on slower systems but also more likely to have screen tearing.
 Default: true.